 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Brescia University about graduation rates for other more appropriate groups of students.

-Only 10.7% of first-time/full-time students graduate from Brescia University on time (two or four years depending on the degree) and only 25.9% graduate at all, ranking this school among the worst in the country in both categories.
+Only 12.6% of first-time/full-time students graduate from Brescia University on time (two or four years depending on the degree) and only 29.9% graduate at all, ranking this school below average in both categories when compared nationally.

-Based on the caliber of first-time/full-time students that attend Brescia University we would expect an overall graduation rate of 43.4%.
-With an actual rate that is 17.5% lower than expected, Brescia University is among the worst performing schools nationally when it comes to graduating students based upon those students' anticipated academic achievement in college.
+Based on the caliber of first-time/full-time students that attend Brescia University we would expect an overall graduation rate of 41.3%.
+However, students are graduating at a rate that is 11.4% lower than that.
+Therefore, Brescia University is performing below average at graduating students based upon those students' anticipated academic achievement in college.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.